Chinese Crested Dog

 Maintenance and Grooming

-The Chinese crested dog has its own particular grooming challenges.
-Obviously, the hairless variety requires comparatively little grooming and maintenance, but because the skin is so sensitive, it is a good idea to apply lotion as needed to stop or prevent dry or chafing skin.
+The two Chinese Crested varieties have their own particular grooming challenges.
+Obviously, the hairless variety doesn’t require brushing, but their exposed skin needs protection and attention.
+It is recommended that lotion be applied as needed to stop or prevent dry or chafing skin.
+When outside, applying sunscreen is suggested.
 You should also apply sunscreen whenever you take the dog out in the sun.
-Because of its minimal shedding, this is a good hypoallergenic dog.

 Portrait of nice young Chinese crested dog